trckui11/OOP-HW/README.md

 # OOP-HW
 Homework for the Object Oriented Programming course in BIU.
-Assignments 2,3,5,6 are one continuing project.
+Assignments 2,3,5,6 are one continuing project, the "Arkanoid" game.